artem78/s60-maps/docs/README.md

 ## Download
 Download and install `sis` or `sisx` package from [release page](../../../releases/latest/).

+Must be signed or installed on unlocked phone.

 ## Task list
 - [ ] Add support for other map layers/services (like OSM bicycle, OSM humanitarian, OpenTopoMap, etc...) and add ability to define custom providing tile\`s URLs
 - [ ] Update old cached tiles